Top 12 foods for long-term brain health

 This brain-focused, NHS-backed diet has been formulated to provide your grey matter with the nutrients it needs to function at its best and protect against cognitive decline (it’s also the starting point for the Heights Smart Supplement).
 In one study, participants who followed the MIND diet closely had a 53% reduced rate of developing Alzheimer’s.

-Taking inspiration from the MIND diet (and adding a treat or two), we’ve rounded up 12 of the best braincare foods.
+Taking inspiration from the MIND diet (and adding a treat or two), we’ve rounded up 12 of the best brain foods.
+All of these foods are good for your brain and body.

 1. Oily fish